 Q #16) How would you handle this situation?

-Ans) You tell him what you are expecting from him and when you want the report to be completed.
+Answer: You tell him what you are expecting from him and when you want the report to be completed.
 But discuss with him regarding the reason for not preparing the report on time.
-Apart from that, you need to keep track on his performance daily.
+Apart from that, you need to keep track of his performance daily.

 Scenario 2) Recently, you have been facing a problem with one of your team member.
 He became lazy and exhausted.
 Your constant follows up has brought task completion.
 Because of such experience with him, you suspect that he is not capable of completing a high-priority task.

-Q #17) How will you overcome such situation?
+Q #17) How will you overcome such a situation?

-Ans) As a leader I will involve him in Problem-Solving with the task and offer support to him.
+Answer: As a leader, I will involve him in Problem-Solving with the task and offer support to him.
 And will try to utilize his ideal in the task completion.
-Apart from this, I’ll try to draw out his attitudes and feelings concerning this task assignment.
+Apart from this, I will try to draw out his attitude and feelings concerning this task assignment.

 Q #18) How will you motivate him to take up the task and proceed further?

-Ans) I will discuss the job with him by defining the necessary activities to proceed with it, supporting his ability to do the task.
-And highlight his outstanding performance in the past.
+Answer: I will discuss the job with him by defining the necessary activities to proceed with it, supporting his ability to do the task.
+And also highlight his outstanding performance in the past.
 Ask him to share his views on the new job so that they can be implemented.

 Scenario 4) A highly productive and efficient member of your team has asked for your help on a task.
 He is familiar to work effectively on his own but some work hurdles have discouraged him to solve the task by himself.